ministryofjustice/hmpps-clamav/README.md

 ## Circle CI

-Whenever merges are made to the master branch a circle CI job is triggered to build & push a new image to quay.io.
+Whenever merges are made to the main branch a circle CI job is triggered to build & push a new image to quay.io.

 ## Deployment instructions